Inspiring story of a 94 year old Nigerian sickle cell survivor and how she survived against all odds — Nigeria Today

 Inspiring story of a 94 year old Nigerian sickle cell survivor and how she survived against all odds

-A beautiful 94-year-old Nigerian woman has shared her motivational story of how against all odds, she survived being a sickle cell for all these years.
-Ninety-four years and still alive and kicking, Alhaja Ashiata Abike Onikoyi nee Laguda’s story is one that defies logic.
-Born with the dreaded though relatively unknown Sickle Cell anaemia at […]

-The post Inspiring story of a 94 year old Nigerian sickle cell survivor and how she survived against all odds appeared first on Timeofgist.
+The post Inspiring story of a 94 year old Nigerian sickle cell survivor and how she survived against all odds appeared first on INFORMATION NIGERIA.

 Do you have something awesome to share with the world?
 Click here to share